 I quote: "By the way I have explicitly considered her (Ayn Rand's) arguments asserted in the "Nature of Government" in some detail in my "Society without Coercion" and shown them to be fallacious."
 (November, 1969 p.
 16) "As you may know, both of the major sources of Objectivist literature and other materials have disgracefully defaulted in this area…" (December, 1969 p.
 19)(Parenthesis mine)

-Granted, these judgements were not made by you; but I do not feel that your editorial disclaimer absolves you of the guilt of the decision to publish such unsubstantiated material.
+Granted, these judgments were not made by you; but I do not feel that your editorial disclaimer absolves you of the guilt of the decision to publish such unsubstantiated material.
 I feel that such an unvalidated act not only hurts the cause of Objectivism, it also shows a profound lack of intellectual responsibility.

 Therefore, I would like to cancel my subscription and ask that you please refund to me the unused portion.
-It seems to me, my friend, that since you Obtained your philosophy from Miss Rand, before you allow attacks on her, you god-damn better well have good and sufficient reason.
+It seems to me, my friend, that since you obtained your philosophy from Miss Rand, before you allow attacks on her, you god-damn better well have good and sufficient reason.

 Ophelia Betty Hendrie

-"Song of Joy" by Miquel Rios (a Canadian).
+"Song of Joy" by Miguel Rios (a Canadian).
 I just heard it on KMET—it's a wild/mind blowing version of the last movement of Beethoven's 9th.
 It alternates between full orchestra to chorus & Rios' singing the Ode to Joy in English—Beethoven's rhythms have been accentuated but not altered—Ludwig is enough of a swinger not to need alteration.
 It's very much on the interface between rock & classical—I like it!